Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/web_interception.md

 80, which needs another block (of 16 bytes), which will end up being 96.

-Here is the interesting part: if I send 11 bytes of filler text, I can finish off the block started by 'GET /'.
-Then after that, I can send 15 bytes of 'A'.
+Here is the interesting part: if I send 11 bytes of filler text, I can finish off the block started by `GET /`.
+Then after that, I can send 15 bytes of `A`.
+Then I can send 15 more `A`.
 Then the block will look like:

     G E T   / A A A A A A A A A A | A A A A A A A A A A A A A A A A A A A A 1 | 2 3 4 ...
     ^                             ^                                           ^